progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If this comes back with a list of alternate URLs, Git checks for loose files and packfiles there — this is a nice mechanism for projects that are forks of one another to share objects on disk.
 However, because no alternates are listed in this case, your object must be in a packfile.
 To see what packfiles are available on this server, you need to get the `objects/info/packs` file, which contains a listing of them (also generated by `update-server-info`):-->

 Wenn wir hier eine Liste alternativer URLs erhalten, schaut Git dort nach losen Dateien und Packfiles.
 Auf diese Weise können Repositories, die Forks von anderen Repositories sind, mit diesen Objekte im Dateisystem teilen.
-In unserem Fall sind allerdings keine Alternativen vorhanden, weshalb sich das gesuchte Objekt in einem Packfile befinden muß.
+In unserem Fall sind allerdings keine Alternativen vorhanden, weshalb sich das gesuchte Objekt in einem Packfile befinden muss.
 Um die vorhandenen Packfiles nachzuschlagen, holt Git die `objects/info/packs` Datei, die eine entsprechende Auflistung enthält (und ebenfalls mit `update-server-info` erzeugt wird)

 	=> GET objects/info/packs
 	P pack-816a9b2334da9953e530f27bcac22082a9f5b835.pack

 <!--There is only one packfile on the server, so your object is obviously in there, but you’ll check the index file to make sure.
 This is also useful if you have multiple packfiles on the server, so you can see which packfile contains the object you need:-->

-Es gibt nur ein einziges Packfile auf dem Server, weshalb sich unser Objekt darin befinden muß.
+Es gibt nur ein einziges Packfile auf dem Server, weshalb sich unser Objekt darin befinden muss.
 Aber wir prüfen die Index Datei, um sicher zu sein.
 Gäbe es mehrere Packfiles auf dem Server, könnten wir auf diese Weise herausfinden, welches Packfile das gesuchte Objekt enthält:

 	=> GET objects/pack/pack-816a9b2334da9953e530f27bcac22082a9f5b835.idx
 	(4k of binary data)